Developers spent excessive time adapting code and resolving compatibility issues rather than focusing on innovation or user impacting improvements

 • Key Questions Focused On:

-• Identifying the primary time sinks during code production.
+• Identifying security access time during code production.

 • Understanding the approach and resources utilized for code issue resolution.